-In this subsection we introduce the H.-S. equation and state some standard existence and uniqueness results.
-We follow partly the presentation of \cite{armstrong2019c}.
-Let $\mu$ be a probability measure on $D_N$ in the form with $H:D_N\to \dR$ measurable.
-We make the following assumptions on $H$:
+In this subsection we introduce the H.-S. equation and state some standard existence and uniqueness results, following in part \cite{armstrong2019c}.
+Let $\mu$ be a probability measure on $D_N$ of the form with $H:D_N\to \dR$ measurable.
+We make the following assumption on $H$: